Red-Bellied Lemur, Eulemur rubriventer

 Behavior and Lifestyle

-Red-bellied lemurs are both arboreal (tree-dwelling) and cathemeral, meaning that they may be intermittently active in the daylight or nighttime, depending on daily environmental variation.
+Red-bellied lemurs are arboreal (tree-dwelling) and cathemeral, the latter meaning that they may be intermittently active in the daylight or nighttime, depending on daily environmental variation.
 Most of their active time is spent foraging in groups using a “sentinel” strategy: one group member watches while the others feed, taking rotations to ensure everyone is adequately satiated.
 The preference for nocturnal activity is likely made to avoid predators, as predation risk is reduced when the lemurs are less visible to raptors, fossa, and domestic cats and dogs.
 That red-bellied lemurs rest during the day in trees with dense foliage and employ strict methods of feeding vigilance supports this hypothesis.

 Red-bellied lemurs reside in a relatively small home range of 0.7 square miles (19 ha) and travel about a half-mile per day (450 m).
 Movement in the trees is usually accomplished by leaping horizontally to branches, walking or running on all fours along tree limbs, and sometimes by climbing up and down.
 They will sometimes “head-downward climb,” a type of movement not seen in other lemurids but utilized frequently by many small primate species.
 Compared to the heftiest of the other head-downward climbing primates, the red-bellied lemur is at least 200% larger.